"Before Enlightenment, carry water, chop wood. After Enlightenment, carry water, chop wood."

 May be time-compressed in a Training Montage or Hard Work Montage.
 This is an integral part of Improvised Training, due to the low cost.

 Commonly subverted/parodied when a mildly Genre Savvy hero initially assumes he is receiving valuable training, only to realize that he is just being made to dohis sensei's chores.
 Double Subverted if the sensei tells him that this realization is the valuable lesson.

 Named for the most famous example, Mr. Miyagi's training of Daniel-san in The Karate Kid.
 Daniel was expecting some rigorous "This is how you punch, this is how you kick" training from the get-go, but instead Miyagi tells him to do various chores, and shows him the precise ways he wants those things done.
 After painting the house, painting the fence, sanding the decks and waxing a small fleet of classic 1940s cars, Daniel was ready to quit, believing he was being used as a slave.
 Miyagi then demonstrated that those chores were to build up strength and muscle memory of how to perform various blocking actions, as well as testing how much patience he had.
 THEN Miyagi showed Daniel how to punch, kick, etc. (He also gave Daniel one of the cars!)

 On the realistic end, this can be an effective training method in regards to strength and motion, but is no substitute for the real training to follow.

-Compare Training from Hell, Taught By Experience, I Know Mortal Kombat, Chekhov's Skill.
+Compare Training from Hell, Taught by Experience, I Know Mortal Kombat, Chekhov's Skill.
 May also double as a form of Physical Fitness Punishment.
 When the mundane task comes at the end of your training, it's When You Snatch the Pebble.
 The teacher is often a Magical Asian.
 Compare to Fence Painting and contrast with Mooching Master, where the teacher is more concerned with getting free labor out of disciples rather than training them.

 open/close all folders